Construction Accident

 Can My Employer Fire Me For Filing A Construction Accident Claim?

-If an employer attempts to dismiss, demote, or penalise you for filing a claim, they could face legal action for unfair dismissal or workplace discrimination.
+If an employer attempts to dismiss, demote, or penalise you for filing a liability claim, they could face legal action for unfair dismissal or workplace discrimination.
 Making a claim also helps improve workplace safety by holding employers accountable for maintaining proper health and safety standards.

 Find More Info